 We're often encouraged to make compromises in society.
 Especially vulnerable individuals.
-But, no one who truly cares for you will ever ask you to compromise your safety, your security, your home, your job, your well-being, or your finances for their benefit.
+But, no one who truly cares for you will ever ask you to compromise your safety, your security, your home, your dreams, your job, your dream-job, your well-being, or your finances for their benefit.
 It's unconscionable.
 Like buying cigarettes for a little girl so she can lose weight.
 Or, taking advantage of a teenager when you're 35 and have been married and divorced twice already just to get free rent.
-Or maybe, telling someone who loves you that you want to have a baby and get married when you don't, so you can live in a nice house, go on a nice vacation, and get a free wardrobe upgrade.
+Or maybe, telling someone who loves you that you want to have a baby and get married when you don't, just so you can live in a nice house, go on a nice vacation, and get a free wardrobe upgrade.
 That level of unconscionable.

 You.
 Matter.
 So do I.